How to Manage Personal Stress When the World Feels Overwhelming

 Shouldn’t I be doing more?

 For my family?
-For my community?
-For the world?

-That guilt quickly turns into helplessness.
+More often, it turns into helplessness.

 “I should do more.”